Workforce Planning Guide: Definition, Process, Strategies

 Billable utilization is the fundamental metric for tracking the success of your capacity management efforts.
 In short, it’s the ratio between billable hours and overall hours worked, tracked per employee, team, or department (learn more: what are billable hours and how to calculate them).

 A low utilization rate signifies that much time is spent on non-billable work, which can signify ineffective processes.
-However, an overly high utilization rate — industry standards usually recommend a maximum utilization rate of 90% — often means that your employees are being overworked.
+However, an overly high utilization rate (industry standards recommend a maximum utilization rate of 90%) — often means that your employees are being overworked.

 Find out more about managing your utilization in crisis times: